IBN5101/multinational-retail-data-centralisation395/README.md

 >
 >You will then query the database to get up-to-date metrics for the business.

-This project is part of the Ai■■■■ skill bootcamp.
+This project is part of the AiCore skill bootcamp.

 ## Installation